waytofun/pet-shop-redux/readme.md

 # Learn Redux

-A simple pet shop interface using React + Redux.
+A simple pet shop interface using React + Redux, using Wesbo's template.

 ## Running